 “We needed to figure out how to balance our desire to push students out of their comfort zone with our responsibility to take care of them and make sure they’re safe,” said Chan.
 “It’s a scenario that we had no idea we were walking into.”

-Chan said these two weeks spent in challenging circumstances highlights the urgency and importance of their work to develop resilient energy systems for disaster-prone areas.
+Chan said these two weeks spent in challenging circumstances highlight the urgency and importance of their work to develop resilient energy systems for disaster-prone areas.

 “We’re studying sustainable infrastructure, and we lived with the power going out, with water service going out.
 We were impacted, not to any degree as the people we partner with who live in Puerto Rico, but we better understand what vulnerable infrastructure means,” Chan said.
 “We’re all still processing this experience, but having gone through it, we were all changed.”